Otto Pankok: Biography

 After retirement, he moved to Haus Esselt in Drevenack, where after his death a selection from his work with archive was set up in a museum showing.

 Except in the years of the Nazi regime, Pankok traveled extensively and painted on his journeys.
 He died in Wesel.

 Work

 Pankok's works are typically large monochrome paintings.
 He also created an extensive body of graphic work, notably woodcuts and monotypes.
 Pankok's pictures show humans, animals and landscapes, realistically and expressively, often depicting people at the edge of society.
 Pankok also created over 200 (mostly small scale) bronze sculptures.
 From 1924 to 1933 Pankok regularly contributed portrait drawings to the Düsseldorf daily newspaper "Der Mittag".

 Particularly notable are the pictures of Roma and Sinti he had befriended in the late 1920s in Düsseldorf.
-They also modelled for him during 1931 to 1934 for a series of 60 pictures showing Christ's passion, a book version of which was printed but had to be immediately destroyed before it could be sold.
+They also modelled for him during 1931 to 1934 for a series of 60 pictures showing Christ's passion, a book version of which was printed (Die Passion in 60 Bildern) but had to be immediately destroyed before it could be sold.
 The book was reissued after the war.